Note

 window.set_keyboard_callback(keyboard_cb)

-In this code, we listen to the user for the q or Escape key, and use this command to exit the loop, effectively terminating the program.
-This finally allows us to stop our program even with a live camera, something that was not possible in the previous versions of our code.
+In this code, we monitor user input for the q or Escape key.
+When either of these keys is pressed, the program exits the loop, effectively terminating execution.
+This improvement enables us to gracefully stop the program even when using a live camera—a capability that was absent in earlier versions of our code.

-We then need to pass the events from the camera to the frame generator, so that it can accumulate them and create the frame for visualization.
-Every time some events are available, they will be passed to the frame generator.
+• we pass the events from the slicer to the frame generator, so that it can accumulate them and create the frame for visualization

 EventLoop.poll_and_dispatch()